austingibb/aarg_upscale/README.md

 ## Features

 - Easy to use wrapper for video2x.
-- Option to keep the original files after upscaling.
+- Option to keep the original files or transparently replace after upscaling (transparent replacement is good for plex directories, where one may not want the old video files present).
 - Process an entire directory of video files or a single file.

 ## Prerequisites